Yaoir/Chronograph/README.md

        Released  under  the  GNU   Public   License,   version   3.0   (GPLv3) (http://www.gnu.org/licenses/gpl.html)

-Jay Ts                           December 2018                    STOPWATCH(1)
 ```

 ```

 TIMER(1)                         User Commands                        TIMER(1)

 NAME
        timer - countdown timer

 SYNOPSIS
-       timer duration command
+       timer duration [ command ]

 DESCRIPTION
        timer(1)  is  a  countdown  timer.
-It runs a command after a specified duration of time.
+It runs an optional command after a specified duration of time.

+       While the timer is running, the remaining time is displayed.

 ARGUMENTS
        The first argument specifies the duration.

-       The rest of the arguments are a command to run when the  timer  reaches 0.
+       If additional arguments are supplied, they are treated as a command  to run when the timer reaches 0.

 EXAMPLES
        After  2  minutes  and  30 seconds, play an mp3 (with the command aplay